ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 renderer. **I'm also delighted to see Ubuntu Budgie 19.10 are shipping MATE Optimus too!**

+The **NVIDIA drivers are now going to receive updates via the official Ubuntu software repository**.
+So no need to add a PPA to get updates and more importantly, **the NVIDIA drivers are signed (which is not supported for drivers distributed via PPA) so you can keep Secure Boot enabled.**

-### ISO optimisations
+## ISO optimisations

-In order to squeeze those ~115MB of NVIDIA drivers on the ISO while keeping the ISO at ~2GB required some optimisation.
+In order to squeeze those ~115MB of NVIDIA drivers on the ISO while keeping the ISO at ~2.0GB required some optimisation.
 Certainly switching to Evolution helped a bit.
 We've also **dropped Brasero from the default installed applications** because optical media burning is not a widespread use case these days.
 Brasero is still in Software Boutique should you need it.